snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

   -d "key=some-uuid"
 {% endhighlight %}

-You can also delete every API key linked to a specific owner by sending a `DELETE` request:
+You can also delete every API key linked to a specific vendor prefix by sending a `DELETE` request:

 ```
-HOST/api/auth/keygen?owner=the.owner.in.question
+HOST/api/auth/keygen?vendor_prefix=the.vendor.prefix.in.question
 ```

 {% highlight bash %}